 Following his retirement from the bench, Mr. Farmer took a position Of Counsel to the Farmer Jaffe Weissing law firm in Fort Lauderdale, Florida.
 Mr. Farmer is available for consultation and to provide litigation support and appellate representation in both civil and criminal cases.

 In 2011, the Florida Justice Association recognized Gary M. Farmer, Sr. with the Al J. Cone Lifetime Achievement Award.
 The award goes to an attorney who has pledged to upholding consumer rights and fighting for justice.
 The award reads: “A career of leadership; A career of example setting; A career of devotion; A career of courage.”
 The winner of this award must be a leader, dedicated and poised not only for personal achievement as an attorney, but also success as an individual.
-He is also profiled in The Best Lawyers in America and rated AV by his professional peers through the Martindale-Hubbell © Peer Review Rating system.
+He has also been profiled in The Best Lawyers in America every year since 2013 and rated AV by his professional peers through the Martindale-Hubbell © Peer Review Rating system.
 According to Martindale-Hubbell, the “AV” rating of “Very High to Preeminent” legal ability is a testament from peer legal professionals of the highest level of professional excellence and of unquestionable ethics.

 Mr. Farmer is currently a member of or has served the following organizations: Florida Courts Technology Commission (2005 – Present), Chair of the Appellate Court Technology Committee (2005 – Present); Supreme Court Committee on Standard Jury Instructions – Civil (1998-present); and the following Florida Bar Committees: Appellate Rules Committee (1988-1991), the Civil Rules Committee, (1991-1996) and the Grievance Committee Seventeenth Judicial Circuit (1986-1989).
 He is an Eagle Member of the Florida Justice Association, a member of the Broward County Justice Association and a member of the American Association for Justice’s Leadership Forum.